tomxue/ReSampler/GroupDelayCorrection/delayCorrection.md

 This behavior appears to be the accepted practice for sample rate converters, but can nevertheless be disabled using the **--noDelayTrim** option.

-The **--noDelayTrim** option has no effect when used in conjunction with Minimum Phase, since a minimum-phase FIR, by its very nature, should not introduce delay.
+The **--noDelayTrim** option has no effect when used in conjunction with Minimum Phase, since a minimum-phase FIR should not introduce delay.

 *Note: In a realtime system, removing the delay would not be possible because it would require the ability to go back in time!*